 Overall we received very positive responses to these meetings, and the survey responses highlighted some different perspectives.
 The two meetings were very different, with different backgrounds in the participants, which was reflected in the survey responses.
-Some of the main comments, both in the survey responses and at the meetings, revolved around interpretation of the information by users accessing the website who are not involved in the project.
+Some of the main comments, both in the survey responses and at the meetings, revolved around interpretation of the information by users accessing the website who are not involved in the EPAGLNPO GL-00E01567-6 Semi-annual report October 2018 Page 45 of 120 project.
 In particular, many people commented that after seeing the presentations about the monitoring techniques, as well as some of the presentation discussion of how things like water levels or local issues can affect the samples, they had a better understanding of how to interpret the results and of the limitations of this information.
 Many people were supportive of website improvements to provide more of this information to users online, and they were excited to hear about the decision support tool, currently under development.